top of page

-Solo travelling: the good, the bad & the ugly
+What solo travel is really like: the good, the bad & the lonely moments

 As someone who has been travelling the world for years now, oftentimes alone, I definitely have firsthand experience of the best and worst parts of solo female travelling.
 I will always advocate for it, but we also have to openly talk about the downsides of this travel style.
 I am hoping that talking about everything and anything related to solo travelling will encourage women across the globe to travel alone while also being aware of the potential downsides of it.